 The full continuum of care refers to following through all levels of care throughout the entire cocaine addiction treatment plan.
 This starts off with a higher level of care (most clinical and medical intervention) to the lowest level of care.
 This gives the client the opportunity to slowly amass more personal responsibilities and freedoms without overwhelming them right away.
 This allows for an adjustment period in which a client can work through their addiction and slowly acclimate to a life as a sober individual.

-The first stage in the full continuum of cocaine addiction treatment is detox.
 Detox refers to the level of care in which a client has intense medical and clinical intervention to help them rid their bodies of the drug.
-Since many drugs change the chemistry of the brain and body, the sudden cessation of use can send the body into withdrawals.
+Since many drugs change the chemistry of the brain and body, the sudden cessation of use can send the body into withdrawal.

 If you decide you would like or need to take the first step and head off to detox, you’ll be given an intense medical assessment by the medical team upon your arrival.
 They take a look at the severity of your addiction, as well as your overall physical health.
 They will then craft an individualized detox plan to meet your needs, and distribute and monitor a number of different withdrawal medications.
 The idea is to make your detox as safe and comfortable as possible.